replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 kURL supports data migration when you change your CSI provider from Rook to OpenEBS, or when you change from Longhorn to Rook or OpenEBS.

-### Migration process overview

-The following describes the automatic data migration process when you change the CSI provisioner add-on (_source_ is the CSI provisioner currently installed in the cluster and _target_ is the desired CSI provisioner):
+The following describes the automatic data migration process when you change the CSI provisioner add-on, where _source_ is the CSI provisioner currently installed in the cluster and _target_ is the desired CSI provisioner:

 1. kURL installer temporarily shuts down all pods mounting volumes backed by the _source_ provisioner.
 This is done to ensure that the data being migrated is not in use and can be safely copied to the new storage system.

 1. kURL recreates all PVCs provided by the _source_ provisioner using the _target_ provisioner as backing storage.
 Data is then copied from the source PVC to the destination PVC.

-1. If you are migrating from Rook or Longhorn to OpenEBS in a cluster that has more than two nodes the kURL installer attempts to create local OpenEBS volumes on the same nodes where the original Rook or Longhorn volumes were referenced.
+1. If you are migrating from Rook or Longhorn to OpenEBS in a cluster that has more than two nodes, then the kURL installer attempts to create local OpenEBS volumes on the same nodes where the original Rook or Longhorn volumes were referenced.

 1. When the data migration is complete, the pods are restarted using the new PVCs.